datavaluepeople/truman/README.md

 decisions simultaneously on high noise and changing environments, e.g. pricing 100,000s of travel products daily, or health intervention decisions for 1,000,000s of humans daily.
-In such environments, agents should be able to learn quickly and adapt to novel behaviours, since the price of testing algorithms is very high.
+In such environments, agents should be able to learn quickly and adapt to novel behaviours, since the cost of testing algorithms is very high.

 Thus the suites of environments in truman are directed towards the goal of